Skip to content

 Colour

-The binders we stock currently come in Black, White and Skin Tones.
+The binders we stock are available in Black, White and Skin Tones.
 Black is great if you tend to wear dark clothing.
-Skin Tones are great option for wearing under white shirts and light clothing, as they don't show unlike White.
-The Sock Drawer Heroes Chest Binders are available in 3 skin tones - light, medium and dark.
+Skin Tones are great option for wearing under white shirts and light clothing, as they don't show unlike White binders.
+Our Sock Drawer Heroes Chest Binders are available in 3 skin tones - light, medium and dark so that you can choose the colour that best matches your skin tone.

 The right fit

 Getting the right fit is super important.
 Your binder needs to be tight in order to do its job, but not be so tight that it you feel restricted or short of breath - if you do, your binder is too tight, you need to go up a size.
-Sometimes we recommend to go up or down a size - check the notes beneath the size chart for each binder because different styles have different size guides and fits, even within the same brand.
+For Underworks brand, sometimes we recommend to go up or down a size - check the notes beneath the size chart for each binder because different styles have different size guides and fits, even within the same brand.
 If you need any help or advice with sizing, email us with your chest measurement (measured around the chest across the nipples without clothing).
-Be aware if your body is still developing or changing (particularly for younger people) - don't squeeze into a binder that is too small.
+While it can be tempting, don't squeeze into a binder that is too small.
+Be aware if your body is still developing or changing (particularly for younger people), you may need to change sizes as your body changes.

 Measuring for a binder